mihaelacr/pydeeplearn/README.md

 # Future and current work
  I am currently working on completing the CNN implementation and thinking of adding Bayesian optimization to avoid doing CV for finding out hyper parameters.
+ I have added support for [adversarrial training](https://drive.google.com/file/d/0B64011x02sIkX0poOGVyZDI4dUU/view) but it is not merged in master yet.
+If you are interested, check out the adversarialexamples branch.

 # How to install dependencies